awsdocs/aws-systems-manager-user-guide/doc_source/kernel-live-patching.md

    For information about other options you can use in the command, see [send\-command](https://docs.aws.amazon.com/cli/latest/reference/ssm/send-command.html) in the *AWS CLI Command Reference*\.

-1. To perform an `Install` operation after checking your results in Systems Manager Compliance, run the following command from your local machine\.
+1. To perform an `Install` operation after checking your results in Compliance, run the following command from your local machine\.

 ------
 #### [ Linux & macOS ]